In this Trust, they trust

 But sometimes, it seems, hope is enough for that tiny window to let the sun rays peep in.
 Like in the case of Amudha, who went on to become a Self Help Group (SHG) leader — trained by Srinivasan Services Trust (SST), founded by Venu Srinivasan, chairman of TVS Motor Company — and has played a crucial role in ensuring children in her village attend school.

-This is one of the several stories in A Silent Revolution — The journey of the Srinivasan Services Trust.
-Authored by Snigdha Parupudi, the 300-page book is a celebration of 25 years of efforts that the Trust has put in several villages of India, especially in uplifting women and making them financially independent.
+This is one of the several stories in A Silent Revolution: The journey of the Srinivasan Services Trust.
+Authored by Snigdha Parupudi, the book is a celebration of 25 years of efforts that the Trust has put in several villages of India, especially in uplifting women and making them financially independent.

 Collecting stories